Plant-Powered Purple Smoothie

 - Optional: ½ cup plant-based milk, for thinner consistency

-- Combine acai berries, grapes, blackberries, banana, and ice cubes in a blender and pulse until smooth, adding more ice or plant-based milk until desired consistency.
+- Add ingredients to blender: Combine acai berries, grapes, blackberries, banana, and ice cubes (if using) in a blender.

 - Make it a bowl!
-Use this Purple Superfood Smoothie recipe as the foundation for your next smoothie bowl.
+Use this smoothie recipe as the foundation for your next smoothie bowl.
 Top with colorful superfoods such as strawberries, coconut, goji berries, bee pollen, and more.

 - Make it a meal!
 Make this superfood snack more filling by adding oats, chia, or a protein like yogurt or protein powder, along with healthy fat such as nut butter.